Mainframe (MFT) Trading 5.9% Higher Over Last Week

-Mainframe (CURRENCY:MFT) traded down 10% against the dollar during the 24-hour period ending at 16:00 PM Eastern on May 20th.
-Mainframe has a total market cap of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last 24 hours.
-During the last week, Mainframe has traded up 5.9% against the dollar.
-One Mainframe coin can currently be purchased for approximately $0.0170 or 0.00000035 BTC on major exchanges.
+Mainframe (CURRENCY:MFT) traded down 10% against the U.S. dollar during the one day period ending at 0:00 AM ET on May 25th.
+Over the last seven days, Mainframe has traded up 5.9% against the U.S. dollar.
+One Mainframe coin can now be purchased for approximately $0.0170 or 0.00000035 BTC on major cryptocurrency exchanges.
+Mainframe has a market capitalization of $169.51 million and approximately $26.20 million worth of Mainframe was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.